Live10NOP/CTF_Writeups/Google_CTF_2019/challenges/reverse_a_cellular_automata/solution.md

 Let us start by reading up on `rule 126`, I used [this](http://mathworld.wolfram.com/Rule126.html) webpage.
 For convienence, I will illustrate the transition rules below.
+Each image illustrates a rule.
+For each rule, the color of the top middle cell and its two neighbors determine the color of the bottom middle cell.

 <table>
 	<tr>